 Storyboard That makes it simple for students to create their own visual vocabulary resources.
 Students can blend together text with visual elements, such as characters, shapes, scenes, and props to create their own illustrated definitions of the keywords.
 Storyboard That offers a range different layouts which are suited to different vocabulary activities.
 The variety of layouts also allows students to select what works best for them (unless the activity requires a certain layout).

 The traditional storyboard layout is useful for making visual vocabulary lists.
 Students can write the word in the title box of the cell and in the description box, they can write their own definition of the word.
 This can be done in English or in the students’ own language.
 Students can then create a visual definition or add some examples in the cell.
-This format can also be easily printed and cut up into flashcards.
+This format can also be easily printed and cut up into flashcards or labels.

 Prepositions are really well suited to visual definitions.
 Trying to explain what they mean with words alone can be really difficult.
 This activity could be used with younger students or beginners with words like in, under and between.
 This could also be extended to older or more advanced students by using more difficult prepositions such as among, opposite and until.
 Teaching prepositions can also be a place where you introduce or reinforce vocabulary, as you'll need to pick an item to move around second one!

 Get the most out of Storyboard That with these great features!